 What you’re looking to do is narrow the field and only have the people that you’re interested in getting in contact with you.

 At this stage, it is not even worth considering the actual conversion rate of the landing page.
 What you would need to figure out first is if the landing page is doing the job of eliminating the wrong people.
-Once you know that it is, then you can work on optimising the process to boost the conversion rate of the page itself.
+Once you know that it is, then you can work on optimizing the process to boost the conversion rate of the page itself.

 So to sum up, a good landing page will: